Abhishek0697/starter-academic/content/authors/admin/_index.md

 I am passionate about designing projects that could effectively solve global real-time issues and disruptively innovate the industry by applying Computer Vision, Natural Language Processing, Deep Learning, and the Internet of Things.

-My Research interest lies in the Multimodal aspect of Machine Learning, where we integrate knowlegde from Vision, Language and Speech modalities.
+My Research interest lies in the Multimodal aspect of Machine Learning, where we integrate knowledge from Vision, Language and Speech modalities.

 In my leisure time, I enjoy playing cricket